Healthy Homes Assessment Hataitai

 Draught Stopping Hataitai

-Draughts can lead to lower temperatures in homes.
-A damp home costs more to heat, which means wasting money and energy.
+Draughts may lead to lower temperatures in houses.
+A humid home will cost more to heat, which means wasting energy and incurring higher costs.

 What are unjustifiable gaps or holes?

-If you can feel external air entering or the sound of a clear draught emanating from a crack or a gap or crack, then it’s most likely a gap or hole that requirements sealing in somehow.
+If you can feel external air coming in or an unobstructed draught coming from a hole or gap that is, it is most likely a gap or an opening that needs sealing in the way you can.
 Large gaps and cracks should be stopped permanently.
-Any gaps greater than 3mm that let air into or out from the house need sealing.
-For example, if the open fireplace isn’t used it could cause draughts, and should be sealed off.
-Property managers and landlords are responsible for ensuring such draughts are eliminated whenever possible.
+The gaps that exceed 3mm that allow air to enter or exit from the home need sealing.
+For example, if the open fireplace isn’t used it can create draughts.
+This should be blocked from.
+Property managers and landlords are responsible for making sure such draughts are eliminated whenever possible.

-You don’t need to block up intentional gaps or holes which are part of the construction.
-For instance, small gaps around windows and doors may be required to allow movement of the structure when the household heats and cools, to allow them to be closed and opened rather than sticking.
-We will examine every window and door in our Healthy Homes assessment of your rental property.
+There is no need to block gaps or holes in the building.
+For instance, small gaps around doors and windows could be required to allow for the movement of the building as the house is heated and cools so that they are able to be closed and opened rather than being stuck.
+We will test all windows and doors during the Healthy Homes assessment of your rental property.

 Check out the complete details regarding the Healthy Homes draught stopping requirements.